dalsn/MyMusicContest/readme.rst

 To run, copy the entire repository to a folder (MyMusicContest) in the root directory of a PHP server.

+To configure database connection, go into application/config/database.php.
+Then set hostname, username, password and database accordingly.

 ###################
 What is CodeIgniter